cryptool-org/cryptool1/readme-source.txt

 - If you come to a problem do not hesitate to paste a mail to the CrypTool mailings list (see www.cryptool.org).

-- There exits an additional presentation about how to compile CrypTool and how to add own methods.
+- There exit two additional presentation about how to compile CrypTool and how to add own methods (one is for users of VC++ 6.0; one for users of VC++ 7.x).
   The most important recommendations are:
   - First develop your program as a pure console application to make your functionality clear.
   - Then integrate your program into CrypTool and design the GUI.
   Acting in this way means to have 2 separated steps: this helps to clearly divide up the